 Even Cowboys Get the Blues

-Aesthetically, the piece is a puppet-filled joyrides that follows an 1800s masked cowboy on death row, recounting his past to a modern Western talk therapist who cajoles him to assimilate to the boons of capitalist self-actualized living.
-Using embodied short stories set to original sound, a commodifiable mental spin-cycle of the cowboy's renegotiation of self unfolds.
+Narratively, the piece is a puppet-filled joyride that follows an 1800s masked cowboy recounting his past crimes to a modern-day talk therapist who cajoles him to assimilate to the boons of capitalist self-actualized living.
+As he sinks deeper into myth, a commodifiable mental spin-cycle of the cowboy's renegotiation of self unfolds.

 Creative Team includes Daniel Archibald and Isa Hussain, with support from Zach Donovan.